 Mindful Walking: Take a stroll outside near your home or work, walking at a very slow pace.
 You are looking down at your feet as you walk.
 As you pick up one foot, consciously inhale.
 Setting your foot down, consciously exhale.
 Focus only on your breathing and footsteps.
 If thoughts start to pop up in your mind, refocus back on your breath.
 See how you feel after 10 minutes.

 Mindful Breathing: The act of simply observing our breath creates inner focus and is the easiest way to start.
 It’s also the basis of most meditation practices.
 Try counting each breathe for 5 minutes.
 Inhale, exhale.
 One.
 Inhale, exhale.
 Two. etc. Eyes open or closed.
 Do this for 21 days and see how you feel.
+For a great guide on breathing techniques, check out this article here.

 For those totally new to the concept of mindfulness and meditation, I would suggest starting with the book Mindfulness: Finding Peace in a Frantic World.
 For the science behind it, my friend Joseph has a great video on how it rewires your brain.
 And if you’d like to take a crack at guided meditation, the Headspace app is the best one (which I also use daily).